Old Church Street: Notable residents

 Steve Clark, guitarist for Def Leppard, lived and died at 44 Old Church Street.
 Charles Kingsley lived at Number 56, the Old Rectory, which is said to have the largest private garden in London aside from Buckingham Palace.

 Nearby at 28 Mallord Street is a house designed in 1913–14 for Augustus John.
 At 13 Mallord Street, A. A. Milne lived.

 The politician and playwright Benn Levy lived at Number 66, which was designed in 1936 by Walter Gropius and Maxwell Fry; Levy's house formed part of a joint development with Number 64, the home of publisher Denis Cohen, which was designed by Erich Mendelsohn and Serge Chermayeff.

 At number 127 is a plaque marking the residence of William and Evelyn De Morgan.
 The building was especially adapted for them so that they could create and paint ceramics.
 The sporting painter John Francis Sartorius (circa 1775–1830) has a plaque marking his house at number 155.

+Sloane House at No. 149 is a detached 18th-century house.
+It has been owned by several prominent personalities including Anthony Bamford, Ely Calil, John Ehrman, Geoffrey Fry and Guy Granet.
+In 2010 it was bought by Petra Ecclestone who connected it to the adjoining Sloane Lodge to create a residence of 25,000 sq ft.

 The shoe designer Manolo Blahnik (born 1942) sold his shoes to "Zapata", his own boutique is at number 49-51 Old Church Street.
 The Chelsea Arts Club is at number 143.

 The actress Judy Campbell and her husband Lt-Cdr David Birkin bought the oldest house in the street, which was once a pub, "a few steps from the Chelsea Arts Club", in 1974, and Campbell lived there until her death in 2004.